gitstanhub/gitstanhub/README.md

 My current scope of interest is focused around:
 - Test Automation for API, Web and Mobile
-- Backend and Mobile Development, as well as Unit and Integration testing
+- Backend and Mobile Development, including Unit and Integration testing

 I love to write clean code in Java and taking steps towards mastering Swift and Kotlin.